News & Resources

 If the sticker shock on even a more moderate vessel is too much, as with a car, you can save money by buying used.

-You can pick up a tin fishing boat with a small outboard motors for a couple thousands dollars (or less, if you’re willing to put in some elbow grease).
-Just make sure you do your research so you don’t end up buying someone else’s floating lemon.
+You can pick up a tin fishing boat with a small outboard motor for a couple thousand dollars (or less, if you’re willing to put in some elbow grease).
+Just make sure you do your research, so you don’t end up buying someone else’s floating lemon.

 Pit stops along the way